NYMR – Introduction

 – Try out the Levisham circular walk exploring the North York Moors around the village of Levisham.
 The walk visits two spectacular places, the Hole of Horcum and the Bridestones.

-– Walk the 4 mile route along the old railway line from Goathland to Grosmont, with the return leg taken on the North Yorkshire Moors Railway.
+– Walk the 3-mile route along the old railway line from Goathland to Grosmont (Rail Trail), with the return leg taken on the North Yorkshire Moors Railway.
 This is a popular walk following the route of the 1836 railway.
-Along the way, enjoy a range of North York Moors scenery including ancient woodland, fast flowing streams and rolling hills.
-The path is well-made and almost entirely flat, but keep your dog under control as many of the surrounding fields have sheep in them.
+Along the way, enjoy a variety of North York Moors scenery including old woodland, fast-flowing streams and moorland hills.
+The path is well-made and almost entirely flat.

 – Enjoy a stroll around Whitby, or for a longer walk, the beach walk along to Sandsend and back.

 Pickering is a busy market town.
 Restored to its 1937 condition, Pickering Station has original fixtures and fittings in the Booking Office, Parcels Office and Tea Room.
 In addition, the old roof has been reinstated to the same design as the original roof built in 1847.
-Before it was axed, the railway ran south of Pickering to join the Malton to Scarborough line at Rillington Junction.
+Before it was axed, the railway ran south from Pickering to join up with the Malton to Scarborough line close to Rillington.
 Just look out from the end of the station towards Costa Coffee.
-Then, with a bit of imagination you can picture the route of the old line into Pickering.
+Then, with a bit of imagination, you can picture the route of the old line into Pickering.

 Levisham Station is the first stop after Pickering and looks like a typical 1912 railway station.
 This is a small, remote countryside station in the remote and scenic Newton Dale Valley.
 However, the actual village of Levisham is about a half-hour walk away.